alexshpilkin/studies/condit.md

 ## SIGNAL, HANDLE, and DECLINE

-This part and the next one implement the logic for doing something when an abnormal conditional arises and for unwinding the stack if necessary.
+This part and the next one implement the logic for doing something when an unusual situation arises and for unwinding the stack if necessary.
 The general approach parallels the original [32-bit Windows SEH][11], though I hope my implementation is not that convoluted.

 When a program needs to indicate that something unusual happened, it puts one _or several_ items describing the situation on the data stack and calls `SIGNAL`.
 This does not in itself relinquish control;
-instead, a callback function is called normally.
-That callback can either perform a non-local exit or return to the signaller (in case the condition was only a warning and got ignored, for example).
+instead, a callback routine is called normally.
+That routine can either perform a non-local exit or return to the signaller (in case this was only a warning and it got ignored, for example).

-The callbacks, called _handlers_, and are installed using `HANDLE ( ... xt handler-xt -- ... )`.
+The callbacks are called _handlers_ and are installed using `HANDLE ( ... xt handler-xt -- ... )`.
 A stack of handlers is maintained, and a handler can call the one up the stack using `DECLINE`.
 (I should probably specify that `DECLINE` must be in tail position or